Sheepolution/how-to-love/book/chapter15.md

-#Chapter 15 - Distributing your game
+﻿# Chapter 15 - Distributing your game

 ___
-*We use the code of the previous chapter*
+*We use the code from the previous chapter*
 ___

 You made a game, and you want to share it with others.
 You could make them install LÖVE on their computer, but that is not necassary.